remix-run/remix/examples/firebase/README.md

-# Firebase Auth & Firestore
+# Firebase

-This project demonstrates how to use Firebase (Auth and Firestore) with Remix.
+This project demonstrates how to use Firebase with Remix.

 ## Preview